ctglab/ENEO/docs/index.md

     Pat_01,/path/to/Pat_01.bam
     Pat_02,/path/to/Pat_02.bam
     ```
+!!! note
+    While running with BAM files save some time in the analysis, here the alignment is performed in Two-Pass mode to generate sample specific junctions.
+Thus it's suggested to run the pipeline in **full** mode.

 Edit also the `patients.csv` file to add the list of patients to be processed.
 All the listed patients must match the patients in the `units.csv` file.